 Living with diabetes is an intensely personal experience.
 As much as we want other people to get it, it’s impossible.

-Recently in one of my Facebook groups someone who like me, lives with LADA, said they felt like a fake.
-Anyone no matter what their diagnosis, no matter how much insulin they take, whether they’re on a pump or MDI (multiple daily injections) can never be a fake.
+Recently in one of my Facebook groups someone who like me, lives with latent autoimmune diabetes in adults (LADA), said they felt like a fake.
+Anyone no matter what their diagnosis, no matter how much insulin they take, whether they’re on a pump or multiple daily injections (MDI) can never be a fake.
 We are all dealing with this disease in our own unique way.
 There should never be any judgment or criteria as to what makes up a person living with diabetes.

 Still I find myself getting caught up, judging myself and comparing myself to others.
 It’s a habit I established as a young dancer and something that continued into my early years as a yoga practitioner and to be honest it’s been the hardest thing to shake.